Child Behavioral Health (BA/BS)

 The child behavioral health major provides students with knowledge and skills to improve the behavioral health and wellness of youth.
 Students will learn how to equitably deliver evidence-based interventions to promote wellness and prevent mental health problems from developing or worsening in children and adolescents.
 Training elements typically present in graduate degree programs have been brought into this innovative undergraduate major.
 Students will receive training in applied skills such as relaxation, problem-solving, and flexible thinking; gain 700 hours of applied practice in community settings supervised by clinical faculty; and learn how to effectively work as part of a behavioral health team.

-The major is designed as a 2 + 2 program with the first two years focused on the completion of core education requirements, bachelor's degree requirements, and pre-major core curriculum.
+The major is designed as a 2 + 2 program with the first two years focused on the completion of UO's bachelor degree requirements which includes core education courses.
 The latter two years involve specialized coursework and applied practical experiences completed at the Ballmer Institute at the University of Oregon Portland.

 Program Learning Outcomes